 Norway

-My Favourite Piece is the Goldberg Variations, in the Time of Music Festival
+Sunday, 20 November 2022, 22:30 My Favourite Piece is the Goldberg Variations, at HCMF Huddersfield Contemporary Music Festival

 performed by Andreas Borregaard.
 Text by Ted Huffman.